Baharehh/CHART-RNA-atSTR-anlaysis/README.md

 # Cursor-CHART-STR-analysis

+## 94 STR Peak Sites Analysis

-## Description
+### Description
-Analysis of 94 STR peak sites
+Analysis and characterization of 94 STR peak sites for genetic profiling

-## Features
-- STR peak site analysis
+### Methods
-- Data processing capabilities
+- Data collection process
+- Analysis techniques used
-- Statistical analysis tools
+- Statistical methods employed

-## Usage
-Describe how to use your STR analysis tools here

-## Data
+### Results
-Information about the 94 STR peak sites
+Key findings from the STR analysis

-## Results
-Summary of key findings

-# 94 STR peak sites
+### Contact
+Your contact information or lab details